SergeyVorobiev/M88-GameStick-Patch/README.md

 *Use Total Commander to put kcm / kl / xml files in system folder.*

+*In case if controllers work properly after the connection, you don't need to create and copy / replace kl files, but if you don't have trackpad, you still need to create / copy kcm file to activate 'TAB' button to be able to move across elements in system applications.*

 *If you have problems with separate controllers detection then use one in NS mode and the second in DS4 mode.*

 With this setup you can also plug your original dongle, expanding the amount of controllers up to 4.
 It is also possible to